CS639-Data-Management-for-Data-Science/f24/p7/README.md

 ## :telescope: Overview

 This project introduces you to working with LLMs using the HuggingFace API, fine-tuning them on specific data, and visualizing results using Streamlit.
-You'll complete the assignment in a Google Colab notebook.
+You'll complete the assignment in a Google Colab or Kaggle notebook.

 Learning objectives:
 - Gain hands-on experience with pre-trained LLMs, including text generation, prompt engineering, and 4-bit quantization.